HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 ### Glossary

-The following terms and initialisms/acronyms are used within the Radiation Dose Summary IG:
+The following terms and acronyms are used within the Radiation Dose Summary IG:

 |Term|Definition|
 |-----|-----------------|